 The Complete Travel Guide to Mangaia on a Budget© Taniera - Cook Islands Tourism

 More Cheap Things to Do on Mangaia

-Other affordable experiences include the two-hour Mangaia Golden Shells Tour, going fishing with the local fisherfolk at the Avarua Wharf and getting a famous freshly-baked “Mangaian doughnut” from Avana Trading.
+Other affordable experiences include the two-hour Mangaia Golden Shells Tourfishing with the local fisherfolk at Avarua Wharf, and purchasing a famous, freshly baked “Mangaian doughnut” from Avana Trading.
 Find out more about these experiences in the 15 Best Things to Do on Mangaia.

+The Complete Travel Guide to Mangaia on a Budget© Taniera - Cook Islands Tourism